 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Skopje and nearby
+Top Coworking Spaces in Skopje and Nearby

-Recent Reviews in Skopje
+Recent Reviews of Shared Office Space in Skopje

 The capital of a landlocked country bordered by Kosovo, Serbia, Bulgaria, Greece and Albania, Skopje is the birthplace of Mother Theresa (born as Agnes Gonxha Bojaxhiu in 1910).
 Sitting in the center of the Balkan Peninsula, the city has been the subject of Roman, Byzantine and Ottoman rule.
 The country's cultural, economic, political and education hub, it has been inhabited from at least 4000 BC.
 Located on the main north south Balkan route between Belgrade and Athens, the city sits on the banks of the Vardar River.
 Entertaining and eclectic this small city is flush with fountains, monuments, bridges and museums that will have you clicking your camera every which way you turn.